 Increasingly available, chronic absence data offers a unique tool for spotlighting where we as a country have failed to provide all students with an equal opportunity to receive a quality education.
-It sheds light on how we have failed to recognize that barriers to getting to school can cause students to miss so much class that they fall academically behind.
+It sheds light on how our nation has not recognized that barriers to getting to school cause students to miss so much class that they fall academically behind.
 Pinpointing where chronic absence levels are high offers an unprecedented opportunity to anticipate which schools and students need additional support in order to ensure an equal opportunity to learn.